 The Nursing Assistant program is designed to meet the growing needs of the community's healthcare system.
-It prepares students in the theoretical and clinical practice of nursing assistance.
-Successful completers are eligible to take the certification exams for nursing assistants.
+It prepares students to perform routine nursing-related services to patients in hospitals or long-term care facilities, including phlebotomy.
+Successful completers are eligible to take the certification exams for nursing assistants and phlebotomists.
 Areas of employment include care in clinics, doctor's offices, home health services, hospice and laboratories.